pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Documents] Deprecated WkHtmlToImage has been removed.
 - [Elements] Removed fallback to parent id 1, when an element with a non-existing parent id gets created.
 - [DataObjects] Added return types to setter methods.
 For details see [#12185](https://github.com/pimcore/pimcore/issues/12185)
+- [Documents] Added a second boolean parameter `$validate` to the setContentMasterDocumentId() method.
+This will restrict the option to set pages as content master documents to each other.
+For details, please see [#12891](https://github.com/pimcore/pimcore/issues/12891)

 ## 11.0.0
 - [CustomLayouts] Removed command `pimcore:deployment:custom-layouts-rebuild` as CustomLayouts are migrated to LocationAwareConfigRepository.